Moeflon/MaterialNumberPicker/README.md

 Check out the demo app to see it in action and to see how you can set up the view in xml and work with it in kotlin.

+Here's a 30s gif, showing some pickers in action:

 <img src="https://github.com/MFlisar/MaterialNumberPicker/blob/main/media/demo.gif?raw=true" width="400">

 ### Example